matomo-org/plugin-MarketingCampaignsReporting/README.md

  * Will track up to 250 characters for each of the five Campaign dimension

 ### Notes

- * To archive all values in the Campaign reports and not truncate rows, set eg.
+In the Campaign reports by default Piwik will only archive the first 1000 rows.
+If you track many campaigns you can configure Piwik so it does not truncate your data.
+To have data truncated after 10,000 rows, edit your `config/config.ini.php` and add the following:

 ```
 [General]
 datatable_archiving_maximum_rows_referrers = 10000
 datatable_archiving_maximum_rows_subtable_referrers = 10000
 ```

 ### Ideas for improvement
  * To improve data acquisition accuracy, we could extend the piwik.js class to store in first party cookies